crisouzajr/crisouzajr/README.md

 - 👋 Hi, I’m @crisouzajr
+-
 - 👀 I’m interested in develop solution to improve and optimize Process Production in O&G, the field where I'm specialized using AI matters.

+- 🌱 I’m currently learning Machine Learning solutions focused in Caracterization, Classification, Prediction, Time-series, outliers detection, equipments monitoring for eficience performance.

+- 💞️ I’m looking to collaborate on Reduce emissions and bring new insights to the clean energy market.
 -
-- 🌱 I’m currently learning Machine Learning solutions focused in Caracterization, Classification, Prediction, Time-series, outliers detection, equipments monitoring for eficience a
-- 💞️ I’m looking to collaborate on Reduce emissions and bring new insights to the clean energy market
 - 📫 How to reach me, just text me +5521997759154

 <!---